ajnarayan/ajnarayan.github.io/README.md

  - Clone the repo
  - Install the dependencies using `bundle install`
  - Run it using `bundle exec jenkyll serve -w`

 ## That's all folks!
  - any issue/questions? --> [Github Issues](https://github.com/ajnarayan/ajnarayan.github.io/issues).
  - Feel free to suggest any updates.
  - Finally, Thank you !

+## License
+The scribble theme was forked from [Here](https://github.com/muan/scribble).
+The code is opensource with MIT License.